Blog

 1. It reduces the chance of rust.
 Without proper airflow, moisture can accumulate under your safe.

 To level your safe, it needs to come off its delivery pallet and then be placed on some type of barrier.
 Our gun safe delivery service utilizes a proven technique to create this essential barrier.
+With a combination of wood and composite shims, we make sure your safe is perfectly level.
+We don’t recommend using a rubber mat or piece of plywood as this can trap moisture and doesn’t allow for proper airflow.

-Safe in garage
+safe installed in a garage

 3. Bolting Down Your Safe to the Garage Floor

+To give you the security you want and the flexibility you need, our delivery team uses a Roto-Hammer to pre-drill the concrete and then utilizes an impact driver to securely install the concrete lag anchor.
+Typically we use a ⅜” bit and a 3” x ⅜” Bolt.
 This technique threads bolts into the concrete.
 The major advantage with this technique besides being stronger is that when you want to move your safe, we can unbolt it and fill the holes with concrete patch, like the safe was never there.

 Although there are cheaper techniques to bolt your safe down, our 3 decades of experience have led us to this preferred method.
-And, it’s one that allows this life-long investment to be passed down from generation to generation.

 Heating Element

 We recommend placing your rod at the bottom of the safe, to take advantage of how hot air naturally rises.
-But keep in mind, golden rods require access to electricity.
+But keep in mind, most golden rods require access to electricity.

-Desiccant Can
+Desiccant Dehumidifier

-A desiccant can is filled with desiccant crystals that actually absorb moisture.
+A desiccant dehumidifier is filled with desiccant crystals that actually absorb moisture.
 We often recommend the rechargeable desiccant dehumidifiers, which allow you to use them again and again.
 But you can also buy one-time use desiccant dehumidifiers.

 Another advantage of desiccant dehumidifiers is they don’t require electricity.
 This ensures they keep functioning if the power goes out and are particularly important if your safe doesn’t have access to an electrical outlet.